 Why: Experience the benefits of summer in the Mediterranean -- long days and plenty of sunshine -- without quite as many people as the midsummer months.
 The season for visiting the Baltic and Northern Europe begins in May and runs through September.
 In other destinations, late spring is a fabulous time to sneak in a Med cruise before the kids are out of school and summer is in full swing.

 Pricing: A pitfall of sunny, beautiful weather and mild temperatures in the Mediterranean is rising cruise fares.
 Lines will begin to spike pricing as the months inch toward summer.
-Expect to pay at least $150 per person, per night for a weeklong cruise to the Greek Isles on a line like Royal Caribbean.
-An 11-night Amalfi Coast and Greek Isles cruise (round trip from Rome) onboard Celebrity Edge (new for 2019), starts from $279 per person, per night for an entry-level cabin.
-Still, MSC Cruises offers deals to the Med for less than $100 per person, per night on a seven-night cruise.
+Expect to pay upwards of £150 per person, per night for a weeklong cruise to the Greek Isles on a line like Royal Caribbean.
+A 10-night Amalfi Coast and Greek Isles cruise (round trip from Rome) onboard Celebrity Edge, starts from £155 per person, per night for an entry-level cabin.
+Still, MSC Cruises offers deals to the Med for less than £100 per person, per night on a seven-night cruise.

-Temperature: The degrees begin to rise in May, making it a great time of year to head to Greece, especially; very little rainfall throughout the country is coupled with temperatures in the high 60s and 70s.
+Temperature: The temperature begin to rise in May, making it a great time of year to head to Greece, especially; very little rainfall throughout the country is coupled with temperatures around 18 - 22C.

 Rainfall/sea conditions: Expect relatively mild sailing conditions, but the water might not be as warm as you'd expect if you're heading to the beach.
-Sea temperatures tend to match that of the air in the Mediterranean -- a dip could be a brisk 65 F. However, in June, in Tel Aviv, water temperatures average a respectable 75 F.
+Sea temperatures tend to match that of the air in the Mediterranean -- a dip could be a brisk 18C.
+However, in June, in Tel Aviv, water temperatures average a respectable 18C.